Turkish Cypriot leader says Nicosia is violating passport rights | eKathimerini.com

 Turkish Cypriot leader says Nicosia is violating passport rights

-Turkish Cypriot leader Ersin Tatar on Tuesday criticised a decision by Greek Cypriot rivals to rescind his passport, saying the move was designed to undermine his community.
+Turkish Cypriot leader Ersin Tatar on Tuesday criticized a decision by Greek Cypriot rivals to rescind his passport, saying the move was designed to undermine his community.

-Cyprus’s internationally recognised government, run by Greek Cypriots, said on Monday it would cancel or refuse to renew passports held by some Turkish Cypriot officials in a breakaway administration in northern Cyprus.
+Cyprus’s internationally recognized government, run by Greek Cypriots, said on Monday it would cancel or refuse to renew passports held by some Turkish Cypriot officials in a breakaway administration in northern Cyprus.

-Tens of thousands of Turkish Cypriots, including Tatar, held or hold Republic of Cyprus passports even though they reside in north Cyprus, recognised only by Ankara.
+Tens of thousands of Turkish Cypriots, including Tatar, held or hold Republic of Cyprus passports even though they reside in North Cyprus, recognized only by Ankara.
 Turkish Cypriots have the same right to a Cypriot passport as Greek Cypriots.

 “The decision by the Greek Cypriot side to revoke some of the passports of the Turkish Cypriots is another proof that the ‘Republic of Cyprus’ has been transformed into an entirely Greek Cypriot state and that respect is not being shown to the legitimate rights of the Turkish Cypriot side in any way,” Tatar told Reuters in a statement.